-Am I entitled to medical leave under the Family and Medical Leave Act (FMLA)?
-What are the FMLA eligibility requirements and qualifications in Ohio?
+Am I entitled to medical leave under the Family and Medical Leave Act (FMLA) in Ohio?
+What are the FMLA Ohio leave eligibility requirements and qualifications?

 Eligible individuals who are employed with a covered employer are entitled to take medical leave pursuant to the Family and Medical Leave Act.